WhyseRabbit/EmotionAnalysis/README.md

 Ever have that day where you wake up and just feel like it's going to be a bad day?
 And then, many time, you're provn right.
 This is due to perception and "cognitive bias" https://www.verywellmind.com/what-is-a-cognitive-bias-2794963

 AGAIN, for now, we are assuming our SimuPerson is well-adjusted, stable, and in a "neutral" state.

+2022/03/26

+Using emotion wheels as inspiration, basic and more complicated emotions are being built.
+According to WebMD article, "Depression is not a normal part of grief, but a complication of it." https://www.webmd.com/special-reports/grief-stages/20190711/how-grief-affects-your-body-and-mind
+Speculation: perhaps the amount of stress the grief produces (on top of the stress from before the triggeringEvent) and confidence levels affect whether or not depression will become a symptom.
+If our stressTreshold is 100, 65 seems like a reasonable stress score to trigger depression.
+Anything under 50 will allow our SimuPerson to pass through the depression phase with relative ease.
+For the sake of argument, the timing of grief will equal stress - confidence.

+What if stress is over 50, but confidence is over 25?
+Perhaps depression comes from the time spent under stress from the grieving process?
+Need to begin networking for interviews.
+Could use professional insights to clarify, point out fallacies, and improve direction for this project.